Package 'CoSMoS'

 Description

-Provide a complete set of tools to make time series analysis a piece of cake - analyzeTS automatically performs seasonal analysis, fits distributions and correlation structures, reportTS provides visualizations of the fitted distributions and correlation structures, and a table with the values of the fitted parameters and basic descriptive statistics, simulateTS automatically takes the results of analyzeTS and generates synthetic ones.
+analyzeTS automatically performs seasonal analysis, fits distributions and correlation structures. reportTS visualises the fitted distributions and correlation structures, or returns a table of fitted parameters and descriptive statistics. simulateTS takes the result of analyzeTS and generates synthetic realisations.

 Usage